bonfus/muesr/docs/LiFePO4.rst

 Please remember to specify the FC in a 2D array with 3 columns and :math:`N_{\mathrm{Atoms}}` rows of complex values.

-.. note::  The **propagation vector** is **always** specified in **recirocal lattice units**.
+.. note::  The **propagation vector** is **always** specified in **reciprocal lattice units**.
            On the other hand, the **Fourier components** can be specified with **three different coordinate system and units**:

-              1. Bohr Magnetons in Cartesian coordinates (Cartesian vector notation)
+              1. Bohr magnetons in Cartesian coordinates (Cartesian vector notation)
-              2. Bohr Magnetons/Angstrom along the lattice vectors (Lattice vector notation)
+              2. Bohr magnetons/Angstrom along the lattice vectors (Lattice vector notation)
-              3. Modulus (in Bohr Magnetons) along the lattice vectors.
+              3. Modulus (in Bohr magnetons) along the lattice vectors.

-The results can be retrived as described above.
+The results can be retrieved as described above.

 ..
 [Sugiyama2011] Jun Sugiyama `et al.`, Phys.
 Rev. B 84, 054430 (2011)